 In addition, the taxpayer will finalise their tax liability in a finalisation statement, which will replace the self-assessment tax return.
-This will bring together all the MTD-reported sources of income, plus any other taxable income or gains and claims for the year.
+This will bring together all the MTD-reported sources of income, plus any other taxable income, gains and claims for the year.
 The finalisation statement also has to be submitted by 31 January after the tax year end, and it is envisaged that the MTD software will in most cases combine the EOPS and the finalisation statement into one submission.

-This means, under MTD ITSA, instead of one annual selfassessment tax return you will have to submit up to six updates and reports for each tax year to HMRC, all via MTD-compatible software
+In summary, under MTD ITSA, you will have to submit up to five reports for each business you run each year, plus an annual finalisation statement.
+All of these reports need to be submitted to HMRC via MTD-compatible software.